NJIT-WIS/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/story_provision.md

 # Story: Provision and configure
 ## Description: Quickly provision and configure new environments for development, testing, and production.
 ## Tasks
-* Research and select an infrastructure as code tool, such as Terraform or CloudFormation.
 * Define the required infrastructure components and configurations for each environment.
 * Create scripts or templates to automate the provisioning and configuration process.
-* Implement security measures, such as firewalls and access controls, for each environment.
-* Test the infrastructure as code to ensure that it meets the acceptance criteria.
 * Document the infrastructure components and configurations for future reference and auditing.
+## Test Plan
+* Verify that a comprehensive list of required infrastructure components has been documented for each environment (development, testing, production).
+* Verify that the necessary configurations for each component have been defined and documented.
+* Execute the scripts or templates: Manually execute the scripts or templates to provision and configure the required infrastructure components for each environment.
+Verify that the execution of the scripts or templates completes successfully without any errors or issues.
+* Review the documentation
+* Verify completeness
+* Validate accuracy
+* Test for consistency